rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 and recognized him as the one who sat at the Beautiful Gate of the temple, asking for alms.
 And they were filled with wonder and amazement at what had happened to him. ^0310

-While he clung to Peter and John, all the people, utterly astounded, ran together to them in the portico called Solomon’s. ^0311
+While he clung to Peter and John, all the people ran together to them in the portico called Solomon's, astounded. ^0311

-And when Peter saw it he addressed the people : Men of Israel, why do you wonder at this, or why do you stare at us, as though by our own power or piety we have made him walk? ^0312
+And when Peter saw it he addressed the people: Men of Israel, why do you wonder at this, or why do you stare at us, as though by our own power or piety we have made him walk? ^0312

 The God of Abraham, the God of Isaac, and the God of Jacob, the God of our fathers, glorified his servant Jesus, whom you delivered over and denied in the presence of Pilate, when he had decided to release him. ^0313